mph-/lcapy/doc/advanced.rst

    ⎢    ⎥
    ⎣0  0⎦

 Since the CMOS device is non-linear, there is no analytic solution and a numerical solution is required.
-This can be achieved using the SciPy `ivp_solve` function.
+This can be achieved using the SciPy `solve_ivp` function.

    >>> A = array(((-Rpkg / Lpkg, 1 / Lpkg, -1 / Lpkg, 0),
                   (-1 / Ccomp, 0, 0, 0),